DataDog/documentation/content/en/graphing/widgets/log_stream.md

 {{< img src="graphing/widgets/log_stream/log_stream_setup.png" alt="Log stream setup" responsive="true" style="width:80%;">}}

-Enter a [Log query][1] to filter the log stream.
+Enter a [log query][1] to filter the log stream.

 ### Options
 #### Columns

-Display value of your [facets][2] and [measures][3] with columns.
+Display values of your [facets][2] and [measures][3] with columns.

 #### Global time

-On Screenboard only, choose whether or not your widget has a custom timeframe or the global timeframe of the Screenboard.
+On screenboards only, choose whether your widget has a custom timeframe or the screenboard's global timeframe.

 #### Title